chittolina/clg/README.md

 ## Roadmap

-- [x] Create API StackOverflow service
+- [x] Create StackOverflow service
-- [x] Create API User listing
-- [x] Create API initial tests
-- [ ] Add Client part of the project
-- [ ] Add Client initial tests
+- [x] List users by last access date in descending order
+- [x] Store only brazilian users on database
-- [ ] Create rate limiter tests StackOverflow service
+- [ ] Create throttling tests for StackOverflow service
+- [ ] Add pagination to users listing
 - [ ] Use jsdoc or something similar to generate docs

 ## License